lruslan/ansible-eos/docs/support.rst

     * params - shows all parameters used to build the module including arguments and metaparameters
     * pyeapi_version - shows the current version of pyeapi library used
-    * statful - shows whether or not the module is stateful
+    * stateful - shows whether or not the module is stateful

 Using the ``debug`` argument provides a fair amount of detail about how the module executes on the node.
 There is also logging information that also